The Thorn Birds: The Missing Years

 The Thorn Birds: The Missing Years is a 1996 CBS miniseries directed by Kevin James Dobson.
 Adapted from the 1977 novel The Thorn Birds by Colleen McCullough, it tells the story of the nineteen years between Dane's birth and Ralph's return to Australia.
-These years are unaccounted for in both the original 1983 ABC miniseries and the novel.
+These years are unaccounted for in the original 1983 ABC miniseries.
+Unlike the original, which was filmed in California, The Missing Years was filmed entirely in Australia, and the Drogheda sheep ranch had to be rebuilt from scratch.
+Actor Richard Chamberlain was also the only previous cast member to return.

+The Missing Years received mixed reviews from both critics and audiences, with praise directed at the sets and performances, but criticism directed at the plot and some inconsistencies with the original miniseries.
+However, star Richard Chamberlain was proud of his work on The Missing Years, stating: "It’s a terrific story.
+It’s full of intrigue.
+But the love story is classic, an absolute classic.
+Never have there been so many crucial barriers between the lovers."

 Plot

-It is ten years after the birth of Dane, and Meghann "Meggie" O'Neill (Amanda Donohoe) is forced to run Drogheda basically on her own, since all her brothers went off to fight in World War II.
+In 1942, ten years have passed since the birth of Dane, the illegitimate son of Catholic priest Father Ralph de Bricassart (Richard Chamberlain) and Meghann "Meggie" O'Neill (Amanda Donohoe).
+After leaving her husband, Luke O'Neill (Simon Westaway), Meggie has been forced to run Drogheda largely on her own, since all her brothers went off to fight in World War II.
 To make matters worse, a two-year drought has struck the area.
-One day, Meggie's estranged husband, Luke, arrives on Drogheda and begs forgiveness.
+One day, Luke, arrives on Drogheda and begs Meggie to forgive him.
 Meggie, lonely, in need of a man to run the ranch and to be a father for her children, reluctantly takes Luke back, and she becomes pregnant once again.

-Father Ralph de Bricassart (Richard Chamberlain) decides to become a full-time priest to fulfill his deep love for God.
-He has been using his church in Rome as a haven for Jewish war refugees.
+Meanwhile, Father Ralph has been using his ministry in Rome as a haven for Jewish war refugees.
 After Ralph uses some of Mary Carson's estate money to send a young orphan to America, the church "punishes" him by forcing him to return to Drogheda to guard the church's bequeathed property and to convince the Australian government to accept more refugees.

-Father Ralph arrives in Australia unannounced and Luke is not pleased to see him.
+Ralph arrives in Australia unannounced and Luke is not pleased to see him.
 Luke demands Meggie move with him immediately to a ramshackle cabin on the farm he purchased, just to get Meggie away from Ralph.
 When Meggie resists, Luke strikes her, causing her to miscarry.

 Meggie decides she can never return to Luke, but Luke declares he only returned for Dane, whom he thinks is his son.
 Meggie takes Luke to court for custody of Dane.
 The judge, a Protestant biased against Dane's desire to be a priest, awards custody to Luke, with Meggie refusing to ruin Ralph by announcing Dane is his and not Luke's son.
 She decides to avoid scandal, confronting Ralph with the fact that he loves God more than her, that he will always be devoted to a greater good.
 She has raised her son without the knowledge of who his father is.